HumanTree92/esx_advancedgarage/README.md

 # Helpfull Info:
 * Unable to Store Vehicles you don't own.
 * Ability to Kick people who try to Cheat using the Garage & Set Custom Kick Message.
 * Private Property Garages.
-* Ambulance, Police, Mechanic, Aircraft, Boat, & Car Garages.
+Must have esx_property
-* Ambulance, Police, Mechanic, Aircraft, Boat, & Car Impounds.
+* Ambulance, Police, Mechanic, Taxi, Aircraft, Boat, & Car Garages/Impounds.
 * Uses esx_menu_list instead of esx_menu_default.
 * Ability to Rename Vehicle.
 * No longer needing a vehicle_names.lua file.
-New system pulls name from Vehicle Shop.
+New system pulls name from Advanced Vehicle Shop.
 * Vehicles are stored in a Class basses.
 Example: If you buy a Super Car it will show up under the Super Car Class in Garage.
 * WILL NOT WORK WITH esx_vehicleshop & WILL ONLY WORK WITH esx_advancedvehicleshop
 * Now supports LegacyFuel